 2014 GEFA project (formerly known as “Bethany Church Area 2014 GEFA project”)

 Mr. Goran explained that the GEFA Board is reviewing HCWSA’s application for a $2 million loan with 25% principal forgiveness.
 Mr. Hood presented a potential area based on previous Board meeting discussions.
 Mr. Hood suggested surveying the area and based on interest in the area the project area could be reduced.
-The Board asked Mr. Goran to send out letters to the potential area about interest in getting water; then for Mr. Goran to present the results and specific for this project.
+The Board asked Mr. Goran to send out letters to the potential area about interest in getting water; then for Mr. Goran to present the results and recommended specific roads for this project.

 Director’s job description